Geek-a-Byte/Digital-Image-Processing/README.md

 - T(r) is single-vlaued and monotonically increasing in the interval 0 ≤ r ≤ 1
 - 0 ≤ T(r) ≤ 1 for 0 ≤ r ≤ 1

+## Conditions for T(r)

+- Single-valued (one-to-one relationship) guarantees that the inverse transformation will exist
+- Monotonicity condition preserves that output intensity values will never be less than the corresponding input values, thus preventing artifacts created by reversals.
+- 0 ≤ T(r) ≤ 1 for 0 ≤ r ≤ 1 guarantees that the output gray levels will be in the same range as the input levels.
+- The inverse transformation from s back to r is r = T^-1(s) ; 0 ≤ s ≤ 1